 This Extended Health benefit covers the following expenses when incurred by you or your dependents as a result of the necessary treatment of an illness or injury.
 For any items not specifically listed in this booklet, it is recommended you check with Pacific Blue Cross, prior to purchase, to determine the extent of any coverage.

-CARESnet: You can obtain on-line information on your Extended Health coverage and eligible dependents through CARESnet.
-You can access CARESnet through Pacific Blue Cross' website at www.pac.bluecross.ca/caresnet/.
+PBC Member Profile: You can obtain on-line information on your Extended Health coverage and eligible dependents through PBC's Member Profile website at: service.pac.bluecross.ca/member.